 In case you don’t find space right where you enter the lounge (where most people are), there is a bit more space in the back, which is actually a bit more private.
 So always do your due diligence before settling for a spot.
 There are some nice sleeping recliners toward the end of the loune where you could probably have the maximum privacy.

 That pretty much caps another forgettable visit to an airport lounge.
 Luckily, the gate wasn’t too far away (as is the case with most gates at Oslo Airport).
 It’s not worth missing your flight to any airline lounge and certainly not this one.

 Overall, the OSL Lounge at Gardermoen is a pretty standard European airport lounge, which is extremely quiet.
 Internet in the lounge was free and fairly quick, which is always a plus for any lounge.
-There are no showers in this lounge and I don’t recall there being restrooms inside the lounge (I could be wrong) so that might be the only downside in terms of functionality.
+There are no showers in this lounge though there are restrooms located at the back of the lounge (Credit to Henning Spjelkavik for correcting me with regard to this).
 Food selection is definitely a step down from the SAS lounge in the same airport (review coming soon).
 It’s pretty much an altogether ok option for a quick layover at Oslo Airport: nothing to complain about, but nothing to rave about either.